symphonycms/symphonycms/docs/guides/javascript-styleguide.md

 <h2>Semicolons</h2>
-<p>Apparently some people don’t like using semicolons to terminate statements.
+<p>Apparently, some people don’t like using semicolons to terminate statements.
 Failing to do so may get you flayed.</p>

 <h4>Right</h4>
 <pre>var value = 'example';</pre>